 For those finding it harder than most, there can be some comfort from knowing that you are far from alone.A mental health survey by the NUS in 2015 showed that 78% of student respondents suffered from diagnosed or undiagnosed problems, including stress, anxiety and depression.At the very lowest ebb, 38 percent reported having suicidal thoughts more than double the figure for the national population.
-The worries over cash, lack of future employment and peer and family pressure added to coping with the transition from school to university often reaching unbearable levels.
+The worries over cash, lack of future employment and peer and family pressure can add to coping with the transition from school to university to unbearable levels.

 Seven Top Tips

 - Register with a GP as soon as you can once you go up to university they will be a source of independent, confidential advice and, in many university towns, a lot of practices will be very familiar with student issues.

 - Identify who in your college, department, faculty and student union is responsible for student welfare then, if you feel you're sinking, go to whoever you find the most sympathetic.
 They will always keep welfare matters confidential.

 - Make all the friends you can but be wise to those who will hurt more than help.

 - Keep in touch with home it will always be your base.